 From time to time we are involved in legal proceedings that arise in the ordinary course of business.
 We believe that the outcome of these proceedings, if determined adversely, will not have a material adverse effect on our financial position.
 During the period covered by the audited and approved financial statements contained herein, we have not been a party to or paid any damages in connection with litigation that has had a material adverse effect on our financial position.
 Any future litigation may result in substantial costs and be a distraction to management and our employees.
 No assurance can be given that future litigation will not have a material adverse effect on our financial position.
-See "2.2 Risk factors."
+For an additional discussion of certain risks associated with legal proceedings, see "2.2 Risk factors."